 For many people, avoiding probate is the primary reason to set up a revocable living trust.
-But simply singing your trust agreement doesn’t complete the process.
+But simply signing your trust agreement doesn’t complete the process.
 If you fail to change titles and beneficiary designations before becoming mentally incompetent or dying, your accounts and property (and your loved ones) will end up in probate court.

-Which Assets Should, and Which Should Not, Be Funded Into Your Trust?
+Which Assets Should, and Which Should Not Be Funded Into Your Trust?